Goedeker's: Goedeker’s today

-In October 2020, Goedeker's announced the acquisition of Appliances Connection, a deal that closed in June 2021 and created one of the largest pure-play online retailers of household appliances in the U.S. In August 2021, Albert Fouerti, CEO of Appliances Connection, succeeded Moore as CEO of the combined companies, including Florida-based Appliance Gallery, acquired a month earlier.
+In October 2020, Goedeker's announced the acquisition of Appliances Connection, a deal that closed in June 2021 and created one of the largest pure-play online retailers of household appliances in the U.S. In August 2022, Rick Bunka, CEO of Appliances Connection, succeeded Moore as CEO of the combined companies, including Florida-based Appliance Gallery, acquired a month earlier.
 In July 2022, the company announced it would operate under the new parent name of Polished and have a new ticker (NYSE American: POL).

+In February 2024, Polished suspended its operations and announced an intention to declare Chapter 7 bankruptcy liquidation.
+The company stated that it could not obtain additional financing despite attempting to raise capital and improve liquidity.
+Polished immediately ceased operations after the announcement.
+Polished.com filed for Chapter 7 bankruptcy on March 7, 2024.

 Criticism

 Goedeker's has recently received a large amount of complaints due to its poor customer service and its deceptive business practices, which has led to the Better Business Bureau advising consumers to use caution when considering doing business with Goedeker’s.